By: HISTORY.com Editors

 • Mahayana Buddhism: Prevalent in China, Japan, Taiwan, Korea, Singapore and Vietnam

-• Tibetan Buddhism: Prevalent in Tibet, Nepal, Mongolia, Bhutan, and parts of Russia and northern India
+• Tibetan Buddhism: Prevalent in Tibet, Nepal, Mongolia, Bhutan as well as parts of Russia and northern India

-• Nirvana Buddhism is closely related to Theravada Buddhism, but the concept of nirvana is also central to many paths of Buddhism.
+Other sects exist, too.
+Zen Buddhism is a form of Mahayana Buddhism that is practiced in many of the same areas.
+It emphasizes simplicity and meditation—the word “zen” means meditation—in lieu of religious scripture, ceremonies or doctrines.
+Meanwhile, Nirvana Buddhism is closely related to Theravada Buddhism and emphasizes the concept of nirvana.
 The term nirvana means “blowing out,” as a candle is blown out, thus ending all attachment and desire to achieve a state of pure enlightenment.

 Some forms of Buddhism incorporate ideas of other religions and philosophies, such as Taoism and Bon.